rigwild/apidoc-markdown/README.md

  - [x] Refactor command-line tool
  - [x] Update Markdown default template to working EJS (Update breaking changes)
  - [x] Update default template for new apiDoc features.
- - [ ] CLI option : Export documentation to 1 file per group
+ - [x] CLI option : Export documentation to 1 file per group
+ - [ ] Automated tests

+ Don't hesitate to suggest any feature you would like by creating an [issue](https://github.com/rigwild/apidoc-markdown/issues) or a [pull request](https://github.com/rigwild/apidoc-markdown/pulls).

 ## License
 [The MIT license](./LICENSE)